dianadragoi35/romanian-tv-stremio/README.md

 ## Support

-Îți place acest addon?
-Susține-mă!
+Do you like this addon?
+Support me!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/dianadragoi#)